 A beautiful bokeh effect combined with gentle, warm light will turn any backlit photo into a real masterpiece.

 If you aren’t an early bird, but wish to have photos with beautiful morning light, you can simply use this free Photoshop overlay.
-The picture will acquire realistic orange & yellow tones.
+The picture will acquire realistic orange and yellow tones.